MicrosoftDocs/sdk-api/sdk-api-src/content/msclus/index.md

 ## -description

-This header is used by Windows Clustering.
+This header is used by mscs.
 For more information, see:

 - [Windows Clustering](../_mscs/index.md)